Could you be next to reap the benefits? There are lots of positives for you and the environment.

 We want to encourage more motorists to make the switch as part of our commitment to cutting carbon emissions and improving air quality in Derbyshire.

-It's all part of our Climate and Carbon Reduction Manifesto to tackle climate change, reduce carbon emissions and waste and make the county cleaner and greener.
+It's all part of our climate change strategy for Derbyshire to reduce carbon emissions and waste and make the county cleaner and greener.

 We're working with partner organisations on a plan to install more electric vehicle charging points across the county over the next 10 years as part of our Low Emission Vehicles Infrastructure Strategy (LEVI).
 The strategy and action plan are attached to this page.